ApocalypseArisen/LearningHTML/README.md

 # LearningHTML/CSS/PHP

 This document and acompaning html files were created with the help of a [SoloLearn](https://www.sololearn.com) courses.
+Some example code is my own while some is taken from the SoloLearn website.
 All documents were created as part of a learning process to master creation of your own custom websities.
 This documents contains information which I thought were the most usefull to have written down somewhere.

 If you are looking to learn html/css/php skills yourself I highly recomend going through sololeaern courses first and look at my html files as reference.